matsengrp/gctree2-validation-plots/README.md

-This directory contains scripts for benchmarking the newest version of gctree, using Duncan's bcr-phylo simulations.
+This repository contains code to reproduce some of the plots and analysis in the paper "Leveraging DAGs to improve context-sensitive and abundance-aware tree estimation."

 # Environment Setup:
 Running the scripts in this repo requires a python environment with `gctree`